Fit For Nuclear (F4N) is a unique service to help UK manufacturing companies get ready to bid for work in the nuclear supply chain.

-As well as the Nuclear AMRC’s core area of high-precision mechanical engineering, F4N also covers companies which can supply control and instrumentation, electricals, and other manufactured components for nuclear plant construction and operation, as well as the specialised requirements of decommissioning.
+F4N covers companies which can supply mechanical engineering, control and instrumentation, electricals, and other manufactured components for nuclear plant construction and operation, as well as the specialised requirements of decommissioning.

 F4N is designed for businesses with 10 or more employees or with a turnover of £1.6 million and upwards, as the principles of the programme are more difficult to apply to microenterprises.
 Microenterprises with the potential to offer a niche product or service to the civil nuclear sector should still get in touch to discuss how F4N can help.

 If you have any questions about the F4N programme or would like an informal discussion about whether it is right for your business, contact the team at firstname.lastname@example.org.

 To start your F4N journey, go to: f4n.namrc.co.uk

 More than 1,000 companies have now completed the online F4N assessment, with most receiving ongoing support and development from our team of industrial advisors.
 Around 100 are currently granted F4N after putting their action plan into practice – see our directory of F4N companies for details and case studies, or F4N Connect for a fully searchable database of nuclear-ready suppliers.

 To date, participating companies have reported that the F4N programme has helped them win more than £1.5 billion worth of new contracts in nuclear and other sectors, creating or safeguarding more than 2,300 jobs.

 Fit For other sectors

 We are working with partners to take the Fit For model of supply chain development into other growing low-carbon sectors.